-Description: Select Singers is an advanced choral music c lass designed for singers displaying a high degree or vocal/choral experience and skill.
+Description: Select Singers is an advanced choral music class designed for singers displaying a high degree or vocal/choral experience and skill.
 Emphasis is on more advanced facets or musicianship, vocal/choral production and vocal/choral technique.
-Participation in performances of the Select Singers is mandatory.
+Participation in

 Symphonic Band Course #6020